jason-dour/hugo-preproc/README.md

 ## Use

 First, define a configuration file.
 By default, the config filename is `.hugo-preproc.yaml`.
-Define a `processors` key whose value is an array of processor objects with `path`, `pattern`, and `command` values.
-Such as:
+There are two primary keys: `git` and `processors`, such as this example:

 ``` yaml
 git: